-How is it possible that a 1000 acre industrial site in Dearborn, Michigan, with ninety three buildings that include blast furnaces, mills, glass plant, power plant and assembly line; one hundred miles of railroad track, its own docks, can be the source of artistic endeavour spanning its entire lifespan?
-If it is the mammoth car manufacturing goliath of the Ford River Rouge Complex, then the answer is quite simple: anything is possible!
+How is it possible that a 1000 acre industrial site in Dearborn, Michigan, with ninety three buildings that include blast furnaces, mills, a glass plant, a power plant, an assembly line, one hundred miles of railroad track, and even its own docks, can be the source of an artistic endeavor spanning its entire lifespan?
+If it is the car manufacturing goliath of the Ford River Rouge Complex, then the answer is quite simple: anything is possible!

 Origins of the Ford River Rouge Complex

-The Ford Motor Company, began the creation of the plant in 1917, with the intention of having some of the production for its vehicles being undertaken in this ideal spot, along the River Rouge.
+The Ford Motor Company began creation of the plant in 1917, with the intention of having some of the production for its vehicles being undertaken in this ideal spot, along the River Rouge.
 By 1928, the complex was completed and it formed the largest integrated factory in the world.
 The Ford River Rouge Complex was the epitome of production line techniques and the pride of the Ford Company.
-Historian, David L Lewis said of the plant: “By the mid-1920’s, the Rouge was easily the greatest industrial domain in the world” and was “without parallel in sheer mechanical efficiency.
+Historian, David L Lewis said of the plant: “By the mid-1920s, the Rouge was easily the greatest industrial domain in the world” and was “without parallel in sheer mechanical efficiency.”

 Charles Sheeler and the Ford River Rouge Complex

 It is the efficiency of the complex that appears to have been the source of inspiration for artists since its inception through to the present day.
-In 1927, American artist and photographer, Charles Sheeler, was invited to photograph the Ford River Rouge Complex, as it became known, on behalf of an advertising company, NW Ayer & Son, to make an “extensive collection of pictorial photographs of the plant”.
-Following his six week visit to the plant, Sheeler commented, “The subject matter is incomparably the most thrilling I have had to work with”.
+In 1927, American artist and photographer Charles Sheeler was invited to photograph the Ford River Rouge Complex, as it became known.
+He did this on behalf of an advertising company, NW Ayer & Son, to make an “extensive collection of pictorial photographs of the plant”.
+Following his six week visit to the plant Sheeler commented: “The subject matter is incomparably the most thrilling I have had to work with.”

-The collage, Industry, demonstrates why Sheeler found the harsh mechanised world of car manufacturing at the Ford River Rouge Complex so ‘thrilling’.
-The clean lines of the smoke stacks behind the criss-cross shapes of the conveyors in the foreground divides the image diagonally to give a strong centre to the work.
-For the two narrow panels either side, are two halves of the same image of the stamping press.
+The collage, Industry, demonstrates why Sheeler found the harsh mechanized world of car manufacturing at the Ford River Rouge Complex so ‘thrilling’.
+The clean lines of the smoke stacks behind the crisscross shapes of the conveyors in the foreground divides the image diagonally to give a strong center to the work.
+Meanwhile the two narrow panels on either side are two halves of the same image of the stamping press.
 The might of the machine is given the added power when you see the tiny, solitary figure feeding the press.

 In true ‘precisionist’ style, Sheeler was not looking to put forward a social commentary; there are few workers shown in his photographs.
-The realism here is more of an abstract nature and Sheeler revels in the power of the machinery and the form of the architecture, and by distilling this form, he is bringing to the fore the sublime beauty of the shapes.
+The realism here is more of an abstract nature.
+Sheeler revels in the power of the machinery and the form of the architecture.
+Furthermore, by distilling this form, he is bringing to the fore the sublime beauty of the shapes.

-In terms of his painting, by the 1920s, Sheeler was already known for his interiors, still lifes and landscapes of Americana.
+In terms of his painting, by the 1920s Sheeler was already known for his interiors, still-lifes, and landscapes of Americana.
 However, his trip to the River Rouge did have a detrimental effect on his painting output.
-In a letter to a friend he wrote: “As for painting – I am tempted now and then to buy some interesting colours or canvas.
+In a letter to a friend he wrote: “As for painting – I am tempted now and then to buy some interesting colors or canvas.
 I hope they don’t deteriorate before they are used.”

 Although the photographs to some of the paintings have been lost, the two ‘landscape’ paintings that Sheeler produced clearly demonstrate how the wide-angle lens would have supported the magnificence of the site.

-The aptly named ‘American Landscape’ shows the panoramic view of the plant, with the boat slip in the foreground.
-This can be seen in the photograph Sheeler took of the Salvage Ship in 1927:
+The aptly named ‘American Landscape’ shows a panoramic view of the plant, with the boat slip in the foreground.
+This can be seen in the photograph Sheeler took of the Salvage Ship in 1927.

-The horizontals of the painting divide the canvas into three distinct areas and small touches, such as the ladder in the bottom right hand corner add a sense of mystery to the composition.
+The horizontals of the painting divide the canvas into three distinct areas.
+Small touches, such as the ladder in the bottom right hand corner, add a sense of mystery to the composition.
 The stillness contrasts with what would be a busy working scene – only the billowing smoke and the tiny figure running along the track give a sense of movement.
 The scene could almost be described as ‘idyllic’.

 Michael Kenna and the Ford River Rouge Complex

-Photographed through steam and smoke, from low angles and in long exposures in the evening light, Kenna continues the legacy that Sheeler began by giving us the precision of power and might of the industrial landscape coupled with a sense of its gradual decay.
-All of the prints for this series are currently on display in an exhibition at Princeton University, until 11th February 2018.
+Photographed through steam and smoke, from low angles and in long exposures in the evening light, Kenna continues the legacy that Sheeler began by showing us the precision of power and might of the industrial landscape coupled with a sense of its gradual decay.